3 Weeks in Turkey Itinerary

 What to pack

-Since Turkey have lots of historical and religious sites that are open for foreign visitors to visit, the number one item you must pack is clothing that will cover your shoulder and legs.
-Many places such as Hagia Sophia and the Blue Mosque will provide a massive robe for visitors.
+Since Turkey have lots of historical and religious sites open for foreign visitors, the number one item you must pack is clothing that will cover your shoulders and legs.
+Many places, such as Hagia Sophia and the Blue Mosque, will provide a massive robe for visitors.

 There will also be a lot of walking as you visit cultural sites and ancient ruins, bringing comfortable shoes or walking sandals is highly recommended.
 These attractions are also often open-air, meaning, there won’t be a lot of shade from the sun.
 Make sure you have plenty of sunscreen with you.

 Take a look at our general packing list for a 3-week trip.
-If you are coming in the summer and plan to visit the beach, we also have a summer packing list or a winter packing list for those visiting during this season.
+If you are coming in the summer and plan to visit the beach, we also have a summer or winter packing list for those visiting during this season.

 How to get around